Charlotte000/TracerX/README.md

 TracerX is based on the principles of the microfacet model and uses the Bidirectional Scattering Distribution Function (BSDF) to simulate the interaction of light with materials.

 This repository contains three main projects:
-- `core`: The core library that implements the path tracing algorithm
+- `tracerX`: The core library that implements the path tracing algorithm
 - `app`: The graphical user interface (GUI) that allows users to interact with the library
 - `example`: An example project that demonstrates how to use the core library to generate images